-5. Ensuring that all information stored electronically is protected by the use of a secure cloud-base system, encryption where appropriate, and a robust IT Policy for all staff to follow to maintain system security.
+5. Information Storage: Ensuring that all information stored electronically is protected by the use of a secure cloud-base system, encryption where appropriate, and a robust IT Policy for all staff to follow to maintain system security.

-DBC/DCC-i does not routinely store sensitive data in hard copy.
+DCC-i does not routinely store sensitive data in hard copy.
 On the rare occasions this is necessary, physical data is kept in a locked storage container within an office on private property, that is locked when not staffed.

-On the rare occasions that information is in transit, it is the responsibility of the DBC/DCC-i staff member or associate transporting it, information will be kept secure and minimal personal data will be transported to reduce the likelihood of data loss.
+On the rare occasions that information is in transit, it is the responsibility of the DCC-i staff member or associate transporting it, information will be kept secure and minimal personal data will be transported to reduce the likelihood of data loss.
 Staff will be provided with a lockable box for any required storage and/or transportation.

-6. Providing a Privacy Notice to all DBC/DCC-i Customers that covers all the routine DBC/DCC-i Business Areas (See Relevant Section of this Policy) and the key principles.

-- 7. Undertaking a quarterly review of the DBC/DCC-i UK GDPR compliance. - 8.
-Undertaking routine deletion of information that is no longer required (See Relevant Section of this Policy). - 9.
-Undertaking Data Protection Impact Assessments (DPIA's) on all time-bound DBC/DCC-i Projects as part of the Project Initiation Documentation for each Project and ensuring Data processing is discussed and agreed with the commissioning organisation as part of the contract.
+- Provision of Privacy Notice: Providing a Privacy Notice to all DCC-i Customers that covers all the routine DCC-i Business Areas (See Relevant Section of this Policy) and the key principles. - 7.
+Audits: Undertaking a quarterly review of the DCC-i UK GDPR compliance. - 8.
+Routine Deletion of Information: Undertaking routine deletion of information that is no longer required (See Relevant Section of this Policy). - Data Protection Impact Assessments: Undertaking DPIA's on all time-bound DCC-i Projects as part of the Project Initiation Documentation for each Project and ensuring Data processing is discussed and agreed with the commissioning organisation as part of the contract.

-DBC/DCC-i will require commissioning Organisations to be GDPR compliant when providing contact details for DBC/DCC-i to undertake research and evaluation functions, which is shared in order for DBC/DCC-i to deliver against a contract.
+DCC-i will require commissioning Organisations to be GDPR compliant when providing contact details for DCC-i to undertake research and evaluation functions, which is shared in order for DCC-i to deliver against a contract.

-- 10. Undertaking and recording legitimate interests' assessments (LIA's) for all business areas where 'Legitimate Interests' is the legal basis for using, retaining and processing data.
-This will be recorded in the DBC/DCC-i GDPR Information Audit Spreadsheet, which will be reviewed quarterly. - 11.
-Ensuring all DBC/DCC-i staff are able to clearly identify any data collected which meets the GDPR Special Category Data / Criminal Offence Data.
-Staff identifying the collection of Special Category Data / Criminal Offence Data will report this to the Data Protection Officer who will undertake a DPIA or LIA and ensure the appropriate consents and safeguards are in place for the data collection. - 12.
-DBC/DCC-i operates a clear system for responding to 'right to access' requests within 1 month, unless grounds for extension or refusal applies - All DBC/DCC-i staff are able to recognise a request for access made verbally, by electronic means or in writing.
+- 10. Legitimate interests' assessments: undertaking and recording LIA's for all business areas where 'Legitimate Interests' is the legal basis for using, retaining and processing data.
+This will be recorded in the DCC-i GDPR Information Audit Spreadsheet, which will be reviewed quarterly. - 11.
+Staff Compliance: Ensuring all DCC-i staff are able to clearly identify any data collected which meets the GDPR Special Category Data / Criminal Offence Data.
+Staff identifying the collection of Special Category Data / Criminal Offence Data will report this to the Data Protection Officer who will undertake a DPIA or LIA and ensure the appropriate consents and safeguards are in place for the data collection.
+All staff are required to undertake initial training in respect of this policy and confirm their understanding staff will undertake an annual refresher.
+All associates must confirm that they have read, understood and will comply with this policy.
+Training will be provided to associates on request if required, this training will specifically relate to GDPR requirements for the work they undertake for DCC-i. - 12.
+Right to Access Request Response Procedures: DCC-i operates a clear system for responding to 'right to access' requests within 1 month, unless grounds for extension or refusal applies All DCC-i staff are able to recognise a request for access made verbally, by electronic means or in writing.
 The staff member receiving the request will record the request within 24 hours and report it to the Data Protection Officer within 3 working days.
 The request will be reviewed and evaluated within 10 working days.
 The request will be responded to within 1 month, if retrieving the data requires additional time due to the volume or complexity of the data, the applicant will be informed of the need for an extension, which will not exceed 2 months.